factly/dega-docs/docs/what-is-dega.md

 ---
-id: at-a-glance
+id: what-is-dega
-title: Dega at a Glance
+title: What is Dega?
-sidebar_label: Dega at a Glance
+sidebar_label: What is Dega?
 ---

 ## About